Get Better Nutrients in Your Diet the Modern Way

 Poor Science and No Nutritional Education

 Poor sanitation and hygiene were viewed as the root of all disease, and the solution was sterilizing food to get rid of bacteria, mold, and toxins.
 Rice was polished, and other grains were milled to eliminate husks.
-One bad side effect of milk manufacturers trying to sterilize milk with heat which destroyed vitamin C, so the rates of scurvy increased significantly.
+One bad side effect of milk manufacturers trying to sterilize milk with heat was that heat destroyed vitamin C, so the rates of scurvy increased significantly.

-Bleeding gums and fatigue are common symptoms of scurvy and they increased among children in affluent families.
-But, despite prolonging shelf life there were some harmful consequences.
+Bleeding gums and fatigue are common symptoms of scurvy and they increased among children in affluent families who were able to buy the “sterilized milk”.
+Despite prolonging shelf life there were some harmful consequences.

 Poor Farming Practices

 To compound the issue, even when people were eating what appeared to be a good diet, the soil in which the food was grown continued to have a lower nutritional effect on crops grown.
 The photo to the right depicts an area of the Antelope Valley in California.
 This was filled with lush green alfalfa fields until the soil was stripped of its nutrients from not rotating the crops.
 This is now just desert wasteland.

 So, vegetables in 1900 were less nutritional than say 1800.

 The lack of sound growing practices, like crop rotation, basically killed much of our farmlands.
 That trend is changing but the damage is already done in many areas.
 Healthy farmland has sadly turned into unusable and basically unrecoverable vast desert land where few if any nutritious foods can be grown.

 THINGS ARE SLOWLY GETTING BETTER

 Today moderation has started to settle in and most of us who are concerned with our health have realized that we must moderate what we eat and properly supplement everything that goes into our bodies if we want good health.

 We have a great advantage over people in the past in that much of our food comes packaged and this packaging is required (in most cases) to have Nutrition Labels that are supposed to be accurate and that way we can moderate what we feed ourselves.